New measures for account co-holders of a bank account

 If you fail to do this, the proceeds from your life insurance policy will form part of your succession and will be shared between your heirs, who are blood relatives such as your children or parents.

-You and your de facto spouse should take other steps to protect the surviving spouse if one of you dies.
+You and your de facto spouse should take various steps to protect the surviving spouse if one of you dies.
 For example, you should:

-- clearly establish who owns any property (such as cash or jewelry) you keep in a safety deposit, for example by preparing an inventory.
+- clearly establish who owns any property (such as cash or jewelry) you keep in a joint safety deposit box, for example by preparing an inventory.